Art, Health and History: The Great Pox. Part Two: Early Modern Origin Theories

 The potentials dangers of mercury were realised by some quite early on.
 Chinese medical texts contained warnings that some remedies containing mercury might cause miscarriage.
 Paracelsus, the famous alchemist and astrologer, advocated the use of mercury as a treatment for syphilis to be given internally in carefully measured doses.
 The unpleasant effects of mercury poisoning could be difficult to tell apart from those of syphilis itself.
 As the centuries progressed, people became more concerned about the effects of large amounts of mercury on the body.
 They also eventually began to learn more about the effects of syphilis on the internal organs.

 Guaiac, also known as Guaiacum, waxed and waned in popularity.
 Preparing the treatment consisted of grinding the wood down, boiling the powder and then feeding the patient the resulting concoction.
 This process made the room quite warm and thus caused the patient to sweat.
 The side effects were not as unpleasant as treatments involving mercury.
-Guaiac was recommended by the knight Ulrich von Hutten during the sixteenth century because of the distress associated with mercury.
+Guaiac was recommended by the knight Ulrich von Hutten during the sixteenth century because of the problems associated with mercury.
 It was expensive; guaiac was introduced from the West Indies and the Fuggers, the most influential banking family in Europe, had a huge monopoly on its distribution during the sixteenth century.
 Many began to see mercury and guaiac were not the only treatments for syphilis; some employed herbal remedies and ‘vegetable cures’ became popular during the eighteenth century.
-Arsenic was also employed in the treatment of mercury.
+Arsenic was also employed in the treatment of syphilis.
 In the early twentieth century Ehrlich’s ‘magic bullet’ for syphilis, Salvarsan 606, emerged.
-It was an arsenic compound that was essentially an early form of chemotherapy.
+It was an arsenic compound that was like an early form of chemotherapy.

 The vegetable ‘cures’ of the eighteenth century promised, like guaiac, a lack of unpleasant side effects associated with mercury based treatments and, being refined into products such as syrups, were easy to administer.
 A number of these vegetable ‘cures’ actually did contain small amounts of mercury.
 As with a variety of other readily available medications which claimed to do wonders for various illnesses, there was good money to be made.
 Many of these cures became quite widely available and fairly affordable, thus attracting a larger consumer base.
-Recipes for these ‘cures’ for venereal diseases and other popular remedies, such as mercury pills, were closely guarded.
-Similar situations occurred with elixirs that it was claimed could cure melancholy and other conditions people were rather concerned about during the seventeenth and eighteenth centuries.
-Law suits sometimes broke out, even within families, as to who rightfully owned the original recipe of these popular remedies.
+Recipes for these ‘cures’ and other popular remedies, such as mercury pills, were closely guarded.
+Similar situations occurred with elixirs that it was claimed could cure melancholy and lots other conditions people were rather concerned about during the seventeenth and eighteenth centuries.
+Lawsuits sometimes broke out, even within families, as to who rightfully owned the original recipe of these popular remedies.
 Particularly successful brands of popular remedies, including mercury based treatments, persisted even into the nineteenth and twentieth centuries.

 Congenital syphilis, syphilis passed from mother to child through the womb, could be puzzling.
 Seemingly healthy mothers could give birth to babies who developed rashes and ulcers.
 These would later disappear and so the child might appear cured.
 It was suggested that babies might be infected through their wet nurse.
-Deformities in babies in Early Modern Europe were thought to be caused by any number of things, perhaps something the mother saw whilst she was pregnant could cause a child to be born with certain features.
+Deformities in babies in early modern Europe were thought to be caused by any number of things, perhaps something the mother saw whilst she was pregnant could cause a child to be born with certain features.
 Rembrandt’s portrait of his friend Gerard de Lairesse, painted in 1665, is today widely thought to depict a man who suffered from congenital syphilis.
 This is based largely on the appearance of his face as it appears in the portrait, particularly with regard to his nose.
 The fact that de Lairesse went blind has also been used to support the diagnosis.
 The diagnosis was made in 1913, when the effects of congenital syphilis were more fully understood.
 De Lairesse experienced some negative reactions towards his appearance from some of his contemporaries.
 He was himself an artist and showed great resilience; after going blind around 1690 he gave lectures on art theory.

 Further Reading: